4ms/stm32mp1-baremetal/README.md

 you've done this before.
 Remove the SD card from the computer and insert into the OSD32 or STM32MP1 Discovery board.
 Attach a USB-to-UART device to the UART pins on the OSD32 board, or a micro-USB cable to the Discovery board's ST-LINK jack.
-Start a terminal session that connects to the USB driver (I use minicom;
+Start a terminal session that connects to the USB driver (I use picocom;
 there are many fine alternatives).
-The baud rate is 115200, 8N1 (which you might have to set up, so read the minicom help file if you don't know how).
+The baud rate is 115200, 8N1 (which you might have to set up, so read the picocom help file if you don't know how).

 Example:
 ```
-minicom -D /dev/cu.usbmodemXXXXX
+picocom --baud 115200 /dev/ttyACM0
 ```

 Insert the card into the board and power it on.
 You should see boot